SUMMARY OF ANIMAL-RELATED LEGISLATION

 be possessed for breeding purposes.

-Status: First Reader (introduced) to the Senate on February 26, 2026 but did not receive committee hearing.
+Status: First Reader (introduced) to the Senate but did not receive a committee hearing.

 GA Pet Coalition: Revisions needed.